 Jonathan L. Friedmann, Ph.D.

 Irving Berlin once conceded, “There’s no such thing as a new melody.
 There has been a standing offer in Vienna, holding a large prize, to anyone who can write eight bars of original music.
 The offer has been up for more than twenty-five years.
 Thousands of compositions have been submitted, but all of them have been traced back to some other melody.
-Our work is to connect the old phrases in a new way, so that they will sound like a new one.”
+Our work is to connect the old phrases in a new way, so that they will sound like a new tune.”
 Like other songwriters of Tin Pan Alley, Berlin freely borrowed rhythmic, harmonic, and melodic patterns from well-known sources, shaping them in clever ways for associative effect.
 Drawing upon the cultural knowledge base and collective memories of his audience, he concocted songs that were not only familiar upon first hearing (and thus favorably received), but also reinforced what music sounds like.

 As Berlin seems to imply, the difference between deliberate musical quotations and inadvertent use of existing phrases is intent.
 Whether the writing process is consciously market-driven or unconsciously informed by prior exposure, the music is invariably built upon conventions.
 It is not just that musical sounds exhibit controlled pitches, intentional structure, organized rhythms, and expressive content—all true—but that these elements are given to us in culturally shaped and relatively consistent ways.
 The composer pulls from a pool of customs and norms, and the listener discerns those customs and norms in the music.